R. J. Palacio: Career

 R.J. began her writing career as an illustrator, designing book covers for Paul Auster, Thomas Pynchon, and others.
 During the course of her career she designed many hundreds of book covers, covering both fiction and non-fiction books.
 She also illustrated several children's books that she wrote herself.
 For the first two decades of her career, she wrote books at night after her day job as a designer.
 She illustrated her early books which were board books for children, published under the name Raquel Jaramillo.

-Following Wonder's international success, Palacio published several companion books to the novel.
+Following Wonders international success, Palacio published several companion books to the novel.
 Published in 2014, 365 Days of Wonder is a collection of quotes or precepts that highlight kindness and goodness, interspersed with letters and emails written by the characters in Wonder.
 Auggie & Me (2015) comprises three short stories written about and from the perspectives of Auggie's friends, Christopher and Charlotte, and Auggie's nemesis, Julian.
 We’re All Wonders (2017) is a picture book for younger readers which tells Auggie’s story from his own perspective.
 Finally, White Bird (2019) is a graphic novel which tells the story of Julian's Grandmère when she was a young Jewish girl hidden from the Nazis by a family in France during World War II.
-White Bird, set to be released as a motion picture in October 2024, stars Ariella Glaser, Orlando Schwerdt, Bryce Gheisar (who originally starred as Julian in the Wonder film), Gillian Anderson, and Helen Mirren.
+White Bird, released as a motion picture in October 2024, stars Ariella Glaser, Orlando Schwerdt, Bryce Gheisar (who originally starred as Julian in the Wonder film), Gillian Anderson, and Helen Mirren.

 In 2021, Random House announced that her new novel Pony would have a first printing of 500,000 copies.
 It is her first novel not featuring the characters from the Wonder universe.

 Personal life

 Born in New York City as the daughter of Colombian immigrants, Palacio attended Manhattan's High School of Art & Design and majored in designing at the Parsons School of Design.
 She spent a year at the American University of Paris, travelling widely throughout Europe, before returning to New York.
-She currently lives in North Carolina with her husband Russell Gordon, an executive art director at Simon and Schuster Children's Books, and their two sons Caleb and Joseph.
+She currently lives in Brooklyn with her husband Russell Gordon, an executive art director at Simon and Schuster Children's Books, and their two sons Caleb and Joseph.